browserengineering/book/book/scheduling-and-threading.md

 browser thread schedule a task back on the main thread 16ms in the future).

 This setup is important because it needs to be the browser thread that determines the frame rate of the main thread, not the other way around.
-The reason is simple: there is no point to running the front half of the rendering pipeline faster than it can be drawn to the screen on the browser thread.

 ``` {.python}
 class Browser: